-Robertson Road Infrastructure Project: One of the County's major infrastructure projects, Robertson Road, completed its development (design) phase during the 2003-2004 Fiscal Year.
+Robertson Road Infrastructure Project: One of the County's major infrastructure projects, Robertson Road, completed its development (design) phase during Fiscal Year 2003-2004.
 Although it had originally been scheduled to start in 2003, the project had delays.
 In Fiscal Year 2008-2009 the lateral connection program was underway and under contract with our local HACS for its final year of lateral connections and concluded in June 2009.
 Approximately 184 sewer connections were completed and are now receiving sewer service.